 I have a lot of time for electric smokers.
 Purists might look down on them, but my first ever BBQ smoker was an electric, and I have really fond memories of using it.
+Some of the best electric smoker recipes are a lot closer to the real thing than you might think.

 The best smoked rib recipes are so nuanced in layers of flavor that it’s almost impossible to replicate with any other form of cooking.